This course runs every other year. Its next run will be in January 2025.

 • the various visions it offers of the country.

-This course is for anyone, anywhere in the world, with a personal or professional interest in Scottish art.
+This distance learning art history course is for anyone, anywhere in the world, with a personal or professional interest in Scottish art.

 It’s also particularly relevant to employees of heritage bodies, like The National Trust for Scotland and Historic Scotland, as well as to librarians, archivists and volunteers in organisations with an interest in the visual history of Scotland.